What Do Clownfish Eat? Everything You Need to Know

 Clownfish mostly eat shrimp, worms, and prepared fish flakes in captivity.

-When they are placed in aquariums, clownfish lose access to many of the foods that they commonly eat in the ocean, and they are often away from the sea anemone that leaves food for them.
+When they are placed in aquariums, clownfish lose access to the foods that they commonly eat in the ocean.
+In captivity, these nutrients are replaced by:

 • Mysis